Disturbing Channels to Creep You Out at Night, and One Close Encounter with the Deranged Kind

 It is weird to note that I don’t think anyone else entered the shop during this time?
 I don’t think anyone did.
 There were plenty of eyes on the situation.
 The people looking in were probably waiting for the threat to exit and wander off in whatever direction before coming in for their morning joe.

-The man twitches and screams obscenities at the manager, at us, at God for dying him is God-given-right to a morning coffee.
+The man twitches and screams obscenities at the manager, at us, at God for denying him is God-given-right to a morning coffee.
 He twitches angrily from the shop.

 We don’t breathe.
 We watch him like one herd.
 We’d rightfully be called ‘sheeple’ as we mentally guide him to the correct door, furthest from us.
 He exits.
 We don’t breathe.
 He’s pacing along the front entrance.